 A significant portion of our customers' hydrocarbon production is developed from unconventional sources that require hydraulic fracturing as part of the completion process.
 Hydraulic fracturing involves the injection of water, sand and chemicals under pressure into the rock formation to stimulate hydrocarbon production.
 The U.S. Congress has from time to time considered legislation to amend the Safe Drinking Water Act ("SDWA") to exempt hydraulic fracturing from the definition of "underground injection" and require federal permitting and regulatory control of hydraulic fracturing and disclosure of the chemical constituents of the fluids used in the fracturing process.
 Scrutiny of hydraulic fracturing activities continues in other ways.
 In December 2016, the EPA issued a report on the potential impacts of hydraulic fracturing on drinking water resources.
-The final report concluded that "water cycle" activities associated with hydraulic fracturing may impact drinking water resources "under some circumstances," noting that the following hydraulic fracturing in times or areas of low water availability; surface spills during the management of fracturing fluids, chemicals or produced water; injection of fracturing fluids directly into groundwater resources; discharge of inadequately treated fracturing wastewater to surface waters; and disposal or storage of fracturing wastewater from hydraulic fracturing and certain other natural gas operations to publicly owned wastewater treatment plants.
+The final report concluded that "water cycle" activities associated with hydraulic fracturing may impact drinking water resources "under some circumstances," noting that the following hydraulic fracturing water cycle activities and local-or regional-scale factors are more likely than others to result in more frequent or more severe impacts: water withdrawals for fracturing in times or areas of low water availability; surface spills during the management of fracturing fluids, chemicals or produced water; injection of fracturing fluids into wells with inadequate mechanical integrity; injection of fracturing fluids directly into groundwater resources; discharge of inadequately treated fracturing wastewater to surface waters; and disposal or storage of fracturing wastewater in unlined pits.
+To date, the EPA has taken no further action in response to the December 2016 report.
+Under the CWA, the EPA also prohibits the discharge of wastewater from hydraulic fracturing and certain other natural gas operations to publicly owned wastewater treatment